A Network of Innovators

 Case Western Reserve’s single-door admission policy allows students the freedom to dedicate themselves to all of their intellectual pursuits, giving them maximum flexibility to build their capacities in additional areas of academic interest.

 A CWRU education is founded on the belief that learning is best accomplished through a blending of theory and practice, and 98% of Case Western Reserve students participate in at least one form of experiential learning during their undergraduate careers.
 Among science and engineering majors, learning outside the classroom commonly takes place in internships, co-ops, research endeavors, and service learning.

 Internships and co-ops allow Case Western Reserve Science and Engineering students to test-drive their skills in real-world positions.

-More than half of CWRU engineering majors complete a summer internship or semester-long co-op placement during their undergraduate years, allowing them to hone their skills while tackling real-life engineering challenges.
-Case Western Reserve students average about $20,160 for a seven-month co-op position.
+More than half of CWRU Engineering majors complete a summer internship or semester-long co-op placement during their undergraduate years, allowing them to hone their skills while tackling real-life engineering challenges.
+Case Western Reserve students average more than $20,000 for a seven-month co-op position.

 Case Western Reserve offers plentiful opportunities to match students with on-the-job training during their college years, as well as full-time employment upon graduation.
 Twice a year the CWRU Career Fair brings top employers from around the country to campus, offering opportunities for internships, co-ops, practica, and full-time employment.
 The Career Center also maintains a database of job and internship postings available exclusively to Case Western Reserve students and alumni.